crocme10/tdb/README.md

 2. Drop the database and recreate it after each test.
 3. Wrap each test database side effects in a transaction, and rollback the transaction at the end of the test.

+This project is about the 3rd option.

+We need to make some of the code generic on the database `Executor`, so that in production it can be a connection to the database, and during tests it is a transaction, which can be rolled back.

 This project, and some of its code, is motivated, and inspired by the book [Zero to Production in Rust](https://zero2prod.com)